sassoftware/saspy/saspy/doc/source/install.rst

   Server on any supported SAS platform.

 `IOM using COM`_
-  This connection method is for Windows clients connection to a remote SAS 9.4 host.
+  This connection method is for Windows clients connecting to a remote SAS 9.4 host.
 This method takes advantage of the IOM access method, but does not require a Java dependency.
+  SAS Enterprise Guide or SAS Integration Technologies Client (a free download from SAS Support) is required to install the SAS COM library on your client system.

 `HTTP`_
   This access mehtod uses http[s] to connect to the Compute Service (a micro service) of a Viya